top of page

 Format comparisons between micro four thirds and 35mm motion picture formats.

-My first Micro Four-Thirds camera was a Panasonic GH1 with a Leica 25mm f/1.4 Summilux and Lumix 14-140mm f/3.5-5.6 that I purchased in 2010.
+My first Micro Four-Thirds camera was a Panasonic Lumix GH1 with a Leica 25mm f/1.4 Summilux and Lumix 14-140mm f/3.5-5.6 that I purchased in 2010.
 The quality was good enough for my personal work, and I fully expected the format to progress in capability as sensor, electronic viewfinder, image stabilization and other technologies continued to advance.
-In addition to the GH1, I’ve now owned Panasonic GX7, GX85, GH3 and GH5 and GH5S cameras as well as Micro Four Thirds lenses from five manufacturers.
+In addition to the GH1, I’ve now owned Panasonic Lumix GX7, GX85, GH3 and GH5 and GH5S cameras as well as Micro Four Thirds lenses from five manufacturers.
 I’ve added a full frame Panasonic Lumix S5 camera for some of my still work, but I’ll continue to shoot some stills and all of my motion work with Micro Four Thirds cameras and lenses.

 I’ve made a commitment to Micro Four Thirds where video is concerned because my projects these days tend to be smaller and don't demand the imaging horsepower of a Panasonic VariCam 35 or Arri Alexa.
 I mostly work with a small crew or by myself, and I like to shoot 2 cameras whenever possible.
 With fewer people to schlep the gear, a smaller and lighter camera package is a big plus.
 I’m admittedly old school about this, but for me motion pictures demand manual focus.
 A small crew likely means working without a dedicated focus puller on at least one of the cameras.
 Maintaining focus on a moving subject (sometimes with a moving camera) is a challenge in any format.
 In terms of depth of field, full frame cameras make the task much more difficult.
 I again use pCAM Pro, this time to illustrate the considerably shallower depth of field of a full frame sensor as compared to a Micro Four Thirds sensor for the same field of view and f/stop.